crimsonflam/QUIZ-APP-PROJECT/README.md

 execute the .bat file and keep everything in one folder

 ## Requirement
--java 8 or higher
+- Java 8 or higher

 ## Features
--differente ssubject
+- Differente ssubject
--recent quiz done
+- Recent quiz done
--history of quiz
+- History of quiz
--keep track of your stats
+- Keep track of your stats
--login/register and a guest mode availble
+- Login/register and a guest mode availble